MarianneUK/EliBreMusic/README.md

     - All images load on the page.
 All images have alt text equivalent in a contrasted color if not loading or for visually impaired users.
 Working as expected.

   - Responsiveness
     - Responsiveness has been more challenging than expected.
 After adding all media queries, the site was not behaving accordingly.
+While testing on various viewport

   - Footer:
     - Spotify follow button - When the Follow button is clicked, a pop-up window opens to Eli Bre's Spotify page.
+I suspect that once you follow the artist, the button becomes obsolete.
     - Facebook - When the Facebook icon is clicked, a new tab opens and redirects to Eli Bre's Facebook page.
 Working as expected.
     - YouTube - When the YouTube icon is clicked, a new tab opens and redirects to Eli Bre's YouTube channel.
 Working as expected.
     - Instagram - When the Instagram icon is clicked, a new tab opens and redirects to Eli Bre's Instagram page.
 Working as expected.